metablaster/WindowsFirewallRuleset/README.md

 ### Deploying individual rulesets

-If you want to deploy only specific rules there are 2 ways to do this:
+If you want to deploy only specific rules there are two ways to do this:

 1. Execute `Scripts\Deploy-Firewall.ps1` and chose `Yes` only for rulesets you want, otherwise chose `No` and hit enter to skip current ruleset.